BasavaG/Autonoumous-Vehicle-using-ASURO/README.md

 # Autonoumous-Vehicle-using-ASURO

-1) Install WinAVR.
-WinAVR is compiler which by deafult installs Programmers Notepad(PN).
+1) Install WinAVR: WinAVR is a compiler,Which by deafult installs Programmers Notepad(PN).
 PN acts as an IDE to execute our code and compile it.
 2) Configure "make" and "clean" file settings in programmers notepad as per "ASURO Robot guide" (http://www.arexx.com/downloads/asuro/asuro_manual_en.pdf).
 3) File name Linefollow.c and CollisionDetection.c needs to be renamed as test.c before executing the program as make file is configured for test.c. hex file will generated which is in machine readable format.
 4) Install Flshtool: Used to flash the program from Computer to ASURO processor.